RatishPatil37/SmartSight/README.md

 # SmartSight
-AI Navigation for the Visually Impaired
+AI Navigation Smart Glasses for the Visually Impaired using Raspberry PI 4B